Written by Michael VanDerLaan and John VanDerLaan

 Budget

-Honestly, the driver is one place that it’s good to make a moderate investment for a high handicapper.
+Honestly, the driver is one place that it’s good to make a moderate investment.
 It’s good to have a club that you like, that you like practicing with, and will be able to use for a few seasons at least.
 There is a bigger drop off than in other clubs if you try to go cheap with your driver.

 That said, one of the best buys in golf is a used driver that is not very old.
 Companies release so many new clubs, often something that is a couple years old will still be an extremely useful golf club for the next several years.